lissiesofia/lissiesofia/README.md

 - 👋 Hi, I’m @lissiesofia
-- 👀 I play a lot of lords of waterdeep
+- 👀 I watch the frank sinatra fnaf cover on youtube daily
 - 🌱 I’m developing knowledge in areas of data science and game development
 - 🚀 I am currently 10000000000 gigaparsecs away from Earth, but I do visit often
 - 📫 How to reach me - lissiesofia@gmail.com